Get connected - join a small group!

 After our Sunday morning gathering, our Small Groups are the primary ministry of LCC for helping believers to grow in Christ and experience Biblical fellowship.

-For most of our groups, the discussion content follows along with the Sunday sermon, but we also offer Topical Groups that focus on a particular theme or area of study.
-Our groups are offered for a Fall semester and a Spring semester and break for the Summer & Winter.
+For most of our groups, the discussion content follows along with the Sunday sermon, but we also seasonally offer Topical Groups that focus on a particular theme or area of study.
+Our groups are offered for the Fall semester and Spring semester, and break for the Summer and Winter.
 See the current semester's dates here.

 What Kind of Group Should I Join?